nhicaofromthecloud/nhicaofromthecloud/README.md

 🌻 Eager to collaborate on projects that leverage technology for social good, where I can merge my diverse skill set for meaningful impact

-🏋️‍♀️ Beyond tech, I am a CrossFit enthusiast and a lover of the outdoors 🏞️
+🏋️‍♀️ Beyond tech, I am a CrossFit enthusiast and a lover of the outdoors, pursuits that keep me energized and inspired in both my personal and professional life. 🏞️

 <h2 align="center">Languages and Tools</h2>
 <p align="left">